Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/intro_slides.md

 - Packaging or creating build recipe of a code is common and there exist tools to do this
 - Many options in packaging / building tools.
 - Most of these tools / methods are customized for use cases.
-- We will concentrate on packaging of Python code.
+- In this lecture we will concentrate on packaging of Python code.